mdreece/Quick-HDRI-Controls/README.md

 ## Requirements

-- Blender 4.2.0 or newer
+- Tested on Blender 4.2.0, but coukd work for previos versions
 - A collection of HDRI files
 - Enough RAM to handle HDRI textures

 ## Support

 Need help?
 Found a bug?
 Have a suggestion?
-- Open an issue on GitHub
+- Open an issue on GitHub or direct message on instagram
 - Check existing issues for solutions
 - Include steps to reproduce any bugs